Your heel is sore? Exactly where is it most tender on firm pressure? The heel pain devil is in the detail.

 Now bend your other knee, keeping the knee on the stretched side quite straight.
 Lean forward until you feel tension in the calf muscle.

-Hold this position until the tension relaxes, then bend the other knee a little more and repeat the process until the calf no longer feels painful on stretch.
+Hold this position until the tension relaxes, then bend the other knee a little more (or shift the foot back further) and repeat the process until the calf no longer feels painful on stretch.